 I’ve had a deep love of reading since my mother read to me as a child.
-So writing book reviews is a real pleasure.
+So writing book reviews of both fiction and nonfiction is a real pleasure.
 My views on reading now have been shaped by my time in library school at the University of South Florida, studying under Dr. Kathleen de la Peña McCook.
 Her emphasis on libraries’ mission to promote reading and reading culture has shaped the way I approach reviewing.
 My typical aim is to describe both the book and the audience that would best appreciate it, while keeping in mind the responsibility to curate and highlight work that promotes meaning and introspection.

 Below are links to a selection of my reviews (organized by category) and author interviews.